Table of contents

 Security and Compliance

 2. Regular security updates and compliance certifications: Microsoft keeps SQL Server up-to-date with security patches and regularly checks to make sure it meets HIPAA compliance standards.
-This helps healthcare providers feel confident their patient data is protected.
+This helps healthcare providers feel confident that their patient data is protected.

 3. Oracle Database